We promote replacing soiled bedding sentinel rodents with environmental health monitoring.

 It is important to ensure that rodent colonies are free of adventitious infectious agents to support high quality, robust research & safety data.
 Over the last 50 years, health surveillance has been typically performed using sentinel animals.
-More recently, molecular-based diagnostics combined with environmental monitoring strategies have been adapted by many institutions to either supplement or replace the more traditional methods.
+More recently, molecular-based diagnostics combined with environmental monitoring strategies have been adapted by many institutions to replace the more traditional methods.
 These newer approaches have the possibility of significantly replacing the number of rodents used in maintaining specific-pathogen-free colonies.

-Contact us at firstname.lastname@example.org .
+Check out our resource hub for a general overview, presentation, SOPs, downloadable slide deck, and FAQs.
+If you still have questions after exploring our resources, contact us at firstname.lastname@example.org .
 We can help connect you with someone who can help.

 Are you an expert in environmental health monitoring or provide equipment/services to facilitate these methods?

 Send a brief statement of interest and your CV/resume to email@example.com